Skip to content

 import pytest

-from homeassistant.const import CONF_HOST, CONF_NAME
+from homeassistant.const import CONF_HOST

 from homeassistant.core import HomeAssistant